hyperspy/hyperspy/doc/user_guide/eds.rst

     Fe (Fe_Ka): Composition = 15.41 atomic percent
     Pt (Pt_La): Composition = 84.59 atomic percent

-The obtained composition is in atomic percent, by default.
+By default, the obtained composition is in atomic percent.
 However, it can be transformed into weight percent either with the option :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification`: